spring-ai-community/mcp-annotations/README.md

 ## Overview

 The MCP Annotations project enables developers to easily create and register methods for handling MCP operations using simple annotations.
 It provides a clean, declarative approach to implementing MCP server functionality, reducing boilerplate code and improving maintainability.

+This library builds on top of the [MCP Java SDK](https://github.com/modelcontextprotocol/sdk-java) to provide a higher-level, annotation-based programming model for implementing MCP servers and clients.

 ### Core Module (mcp-annotations)